MooseCoding/Decode-Calculator/README.md

 If you are using this tool this season please take a minute to fill out this survey for me to gather information on users to learn more (and also portfolio bait).
 It means a lot and even just filling this out does help me.
 So if you use the tool, I'd advise taking 2 minutes to put down your team number, years of coding experience, name, and an optional thank you message that will be displayed in my portfolio <3.

+## 8. Extending this code

+Awesumdude is going to use this for airsort adding/subtracting hood position and flywheel power depending on the sorting position.
+I advised him to do a linearly extrapolation of certain test values that result in the proper sorting technique for certain sample points.

+# Error Reporting

+If you encounter any errors, please ping @MooseCoding in any FTC programming server (NextFTC, PSIKit, Dairy, #programming in FTC Discord).
+I will try to respond within the day, and I'll work through with you any issues you encounter!